stevehoover/RISC-V_MYTH_Workshop/README.md

 ### Lab Submissions

-For each lab that is listed in **THIS FORM (TBD)**, submit the URL for your answers in the form.
+Keep open this [this Submission Form](https://docs.google.com/forms/d/1-FEtrSJvP9g5vqzRfnbYlG2DUmCV7agOHM6bzdWtah8).
+For each lab that is listed in it, submit the URL for your solution.
 Note that:

  - After submission BE SURE TO CLONE your sandbox to avoid modifying your submission.
  - You can re-open your submissions to make corrections at any time.